 Introducing BSc Biomedical Sciences

-Understanding the functioning of the human body at the molecular, cellular, organ and system levels, in health and disease, is the ultimate aim of biomedical science.
+Understanding the functioning of the human body at the molecular, cellular, organ and system levels, in health and disease, is the ultimate aim of biomedical sciences.

 Biomedical scientists integrate knowledge gained by research across a range of related disciplines and apply this knowledge in the analysis of disease mechanisms.
 The basic research carried out by biomedical scientists is fundamental for new developments and innovation in disease diagnosis, treatment and prevention.